-We believe that a successful curriculum should be broad, balanced and ambitious; delivered in innovative ways to provide appropriate stretch and challenge to all our pupils, exciting and engaging them and giving them ownership in their learning.
+We believe that a successful curriculum should be broad and balanced and delivered in innovative ways to provide appropriate stretch and challenge to all our pupils, exciting and engaging them and giving them ownership in their learning.
 We believe that exceptional results should be a by-product of the education that we offer, not the exclusive focus.
 Pupils are encouraged to aim high and we aim to provide them with everything they need to succeed.
-It is our aim to furnish each child with the appropriate skills to develop fully their academic potential, as well as developing their personal and social values in preparation for life in British society.
+It is our aim for each child in our school to develop the appropriate skills to develop fully their academic potential, as well as developing their personal and social values in preparation for life in British society.
 It offers a robust understanding of safeguarding through the comprehensive PSHE, RSE and e-safety programmes.